 Sutton (2014.
 Nullius in Verba.
 Darwin's greatest secret.
-Epub by Thinker Media) claims that Patrick Matthew (1831.
+Epub by Thinker Media) claims that Patrick1831.
 On Naval Timber and Arboriculture) has written on species transformation through natural selection not just in an appendix, but also throughout the main text of his book.
 In retrospect, some passages scattered throughout the book do indeed seem to have been inspired by the idea of natural selection or survival of the fittest.
 This does not necessarily mean, however, that these passages transported the idea of species transformation through natural selection for the contemporary reader.

 Sutton compiled an appendix himself.
 Part one of this reproduces passages from "the text directly relevant to Matthew's hypothesis, which was included in the main body of his book."
 That is, all the passages in part one of Sutton's appendix are from the main text of Matthew's book and are meant, by Sutton, to prove that Matthew did not confine his speculation about natural selection as a cause of species transformation to his (Matthew's) appendix.

 Below follows this part one of Sutton's appendix (highlighted in red) with additional context from Matthew (1831) that serves to clarify the meaning (highlighted in green) and comments concerning the relevance of these quotes to readers contemporary of Matthew (plain).